yiannisem/MSc-Thesis---modelling-pitch-expectation/README.md

 derived viewpoint configurations, while Transformer probabilities were obtained from a model trained on MAESTRO and finetuned on the Monophonic Corpus of Complete Compositions.
 Regression analyses showed that the Transformer significantly outperformed IDyOM for short two-note contexts, whereas both models performed comparably for longer melodic contexts.
 These findings suggest that while the Music Transformer offers an advantage when higher-level structural information is absent, IDyOM remains a competitive model for longer melodic sequences, and their comparison helps render the Transformer’s predictions more interpretable.

+## Video Presentation

+A video presentation summarising my research paper can be found here: https://youtu.be/ii7TDOAyz4M.

 ## Instructions for running

 ### Obtaining IDyOM predictions